 Healthy Creeks Initiative & Arundo Control

-Arundo donax, also commonly called giant reed or carrizo cane, is a highly invasive, non-native grass with the potential to significantly damage the health of Hill Country streams and rivers by affecting water quality and quantity, worsening flooding, displacing native plants, destabilizing banks, contributing to erosion, increasing fire risk, and harboring other invasive species such as feral hogs.
+Arundo donax, commonly called Arundo, giant reed, or carrizo cane, is a highly invasive, non-native grass with the potential to significantly damage the health of Hill Country streams and rivers by affecting water quality and quantity, worsening flooding, displacing native plants, destabilizing banks, contributing to erosion, increasing fire risk, and harboring other invasive species such as feral hogs.
 Targeted, aquatic-approved herbicide application is used to gain control of significant Arundo infestations.
 This control method has the least impact on the stream ecosystem and is currently being provided at no cost to landowners in priority areas.
 In some areas, re-seeding or planting of native plants and control of other invasive plants is needed to support establishment of healthy, strong, native vegetation along the creeks.
 Our ultimate goal is to help restore healthy stream function and improve habitats beside and within the creek.
 These measures will benefit our state fish, Guadalupe Bass, found only in the Hill Country.

-In the Nueces River basin, the "Pull.Kill.Plant." initiative to manage Arundo has been highly successful with 202 (nearly all) riverside landowners along the Frio, Dry Frio, Sabinal, and Nueces Rivers in priority areas banding together to treat ~300 acres along 90 river miles over the past 7 years.
-Although monitoring continues with follow-up treatments as needed, this effort led by the Nueces River Authority with support from Texas Parks and Wildlife Department (TPWD) serves as a model for a successful Arundo management partnership.
+In the Nueces River basin, the Pull.Kill.Plant. initiative has been a leader and model for successful management of Arundo through building partnerships with riverside landowners along the Frio, Dry Frio, Sabinal, and Nueces rivers in priority areas.
+More than 300 acres of Arundo along 90 river miles have been treated over the past 7 years.
+This effort is led by the Nueces River Authority with support from TPWD.

-- 100% landowner participation is essential to maximizing the success of this project.
+100% landowner participation is essential to maximizing the success of this project.
 Interested landowners in priority areas should email firstname.lastname@example.org or reach out to the local contacts provided in these downloadable information packets:

 - Arundo donax infographic